blockades/mmt_resources/research/accessibility_of_cryptographic_tools.md

 In reality the application form was passwordless and used one time email token to login.
 Because I don't want to have anything to do with others people passwords!
 But nobody remembers that.

 It works very well.
-After that I introduce them to [haveibeenpwned.com]https://haveibeenpwned.com/), a site which lets people check if you have an account which has been compromised in a data breach based on a repository of know data breaches (which is also a promotional site for password manager '1Password').
+After that I introduce them to [haveibeenpwned.com](https://haveibeenpwned.com/), a site which lets people check if you have an account which has been compromised in a data breach based on a repository of know data breaches (which is also a promotional site for password manager '1Password').

 By that time I have their attention and everyone wants password manager.

 I no longer recommend 'keepass' it is too much hassle to sync to mobile.
 Luckily there is newish open-source project [bitwarden](https://bitwarden.com/) - you can start using their servers for free if you want more functionality you can pay them something (very cheap compared to commercial services) but you can also self-host your server.
 It is much more approachable than other solutions.

-I would pick that nowdays not keepass.
+I would recommend that nowadays, not keepass.

 ##### Workshop 1